 The play/pause button on your Sonos speaker doesn't just play and pause songs.
 Double tap it and you'll be able to skip to the next track, without opening the app.

-If you have the second-generation Sonos Play:5, Playbase or Sonos One, a swipe left will play the previous track, while a swipe right will skip forward to the next one.
+If you have the second-generation Sonos Play:5, Playbase, Sonos One or Sonos Beam, a swipe left will play the previous track, while a swipe right will skip forward to the next one.

 Mute a single speaker

 A long press of the play/pause button will mute the speaker you are pressing it on so you can take a phone call in your office, but still have the music playing in your living room, for example.